rocpengliu/SmarTyper/README.md

 ## Description

-**SmarTyper** is a novel, multifunctional, ultra-fast, all-in-one and reads-to-report platform smart genetic variations(microsatellites, SNP, microhaplotype and micropeptype) identification from target sequencing.
+**SmarTyper** is a novel, smart, multifunctional platform for genetic variation identification from target sequencing data.

 ## Key features of SmarTyper

-* **Multifunctional**: SmarTyper can conduct genotyping for both microsatellite/SSR and SNPs, as well as microhaplotype and micropeptype identification from target sequencing.
+* **Multifunctional**: conducts genotyping for microsatellite/SSR and SNPs, as well as microhaplotype and micropeptype identification.

+* **Smart**: supports smart genotyping powered by AI.

+* **Interative**: supports both auto and manual-genotyping with interactive plotting.

 * **Ultra-fast**: ~ 1 second/sample using single thread.

 * **Extremely low memory cost**: negligible ~ 0.1 MB RAM.

-* **AI-powered processing**: support smart genotyping using AI.

 * **All-in-one**: SmarTyper directly takes raw target sequencing reads as input and output genotype table without any intermediate file writing and loading, making I/O very efficient.